patrick-sharp/waypoint.nvim/README.md

-    [x] allow number + j/k to move up number waypoints [x] allow number + J/K to swap up number waypoints [x] allow number + <> to indent number of times
+    [x] allow number + j/k to move up number waypoints [x] allow number + J/K to swap up number waypoints [x] allow number + <> to indent number of times [x] keybind to swap waypoint to top of file
-[ ] keybind to swap waypoint to top of file
+[x] keybind to swap waypoint to bottom of file
 [ ] increase the performance of highlights and draw calls in general [x] get rid of the mark char in the floating window, it's redundant with the number [ ] get rid of the optimization to vary the widths of the waypoint context if it hits eof or bof